voyteca/summer-of-code/2018/Task6-Seating_shenanigans/README.md

 (The file contains exactly one friendship per line.
 On each line, there are two names, separated by spaces.
 Names can have non-letters in them, such as "Ella-Louise", but no name contains a space.)

-Question 2CorrectMark 1.00 out of 1.00Not flaggedFlag question
-Question text
 Part 2

 Now you've found all the friendship groups, how many people are in the largest friendship group?